digideskio/api-site/firstapp/source/deploying_an_application.rst

   work for our purposes.
 If you want, you can create another security group by following along below.
 This security group allows HTTP and SSH access.
-  FIXME We'll go into more detail in :doc:`/introduction-to-fractal-app`.

 .. only:: jclouds